civisanalytics/platform-code-examples/dbt/README.md

 The [`profiles.yml`](command:_github.copilot.openRelativePath?%5B%7B%22scheme%22%3A%22file%22%2C%22authority%22%3A%22%22%2C%22path%22%3A%22%2FUsers%2Fgmendoza%2Fsource%2Fcivis-dbt-docker%2Fplatform-code-examples%2Fdbt%2Fprofiles.yml%22%2C%22query%22%3A%22%22%2C%22fragment%22%3A%22%22%7D%5D "/Users/gmendoza/source/civis-dbt-docker/platform-code-examples/dbt/profiles.yml") file contains the profiles configuration for dbt, specifying different environments (e.g., development, production) and their settings, such as database credentials and connection details.

 ## Environment Variables

+Below is a quick reference of the environment variables used in the dbt example.
+For in depth documentation on the topic, please see the [dbt's environment variables documentation.](https://docs.getdbt.com/docs/build/environment-variables)

 ### Shared Environment Variables